Difference Between Mirror and Lens

 Mirror vs Lens

 The law of reflection describes how a mirror creates an image.
-It claims that when light strikes an opaque material and is bounced, the angle of reflection is equal to the incident ray, and in the centre of these degrees is a perpendicular standard.
+It claims that when light strikes an opaque material and is bounced, the angle of reflection is equal to the incident ray, and in the center of these degrees is a perpendicular standard.

 Everybody uses a lens in some form or another every day.
 They can be used to read small letters in a book with a magnifying glass, magnify or minimize images and bring blurry images into focus.